onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 be embedded within the Base Module or Incremental Module if persistence is not required.

-R-47788 The VNF Heat Orchestration Template **MUST** have a 1:1 scope of a cinder volume module, when it exists, with the Base Module or Incremental Module
+If a VNF Base Module or Incremental Module has an independent volume module, the scope of volume templates must be 1:1 with Base module or Incremental module.
 A single volume module must create only the volumes required by a single Incremental module or Base module.

+R-47788 The VNF Heat Orchestration Template **MUST** have a 1:1 scope of a cinder volume module, when it exists, with the Base Module or Incremental Module.

+As stated in R-11200, a VNF's Cinder Volume Module, when it exists, **MUST** be 1:1 with a Base module or Incremental module.
+That is, A single volume module must create only the volumes required by a single Incremental module or Base module.

+As stated in R-30395, a VNF's Cinder Volume Module **MAY** utilize nested heat.

+As stated in R-89913, a VNF's Heat Orchestration Template's Cinder Volume Module Output Parameter(s) **MUST** include the UUID(s) of the Cinder Volumes created in template, while others **MAY** be included.

+As stated in R-07443, a VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type 'comma_delimited_list', then the corresponding input parameter **MUST** be declared as type 'json'.

+A single volume module must create only the volumes required by a single Incremental module or Base module.

 The following rules apply to independent volume Heat templates:

--  Cinder volumes must be created in a separate Heat Orchestration Template from the Base Module or Incremental Module.

--  A single Cinder volume module must include all Cinder volumes needed by the Base/Incremental module.

--  R-79531 The VNF Heat Orchestration Template **MUST** define “outputs” in the volume template for each Cinder volume resource universally unique identifier (UUID) (i.e. ONAP Volume Template Output Parameters).
+-  R-79531 The VNF Heat Orchestration Template **MUST** define "outputs" in the volume template for each Cinder volume resource universally unique identifier (UUID) (i.e. ONAP Volume Template Output Parameters).